Air strikes hit hospitals, camps in northwest Syria, Turkey demands pull-back

 U.N. officials said relief agencies were overwhelmed by the humanitarian crisis as nearly one million civilians, most of them women and children, had fled toward the Turkish border in bitter winter conditions to escape the onslaught.

 “Civilians fleeing the fighting are being squeezed into areas without safe shelter that are shrinking in size by the hour.
 And still they are bombed.
-They simply have nowhere to go,” U.N. human rights chief Michelle Bachelet said in a statement.
+They simply have nowhere to go,” U.N. human rights chief Michelle Bachelet said.

-Syrian and Russian warplanes meanwhile kept up raids on the town of Darat Izza in Aleppo province on Tuesday, witnesses said, one day after two hospitals there were badly damaged.
+Syrian and Russian warplanes meanwhile kept up raids on the town of Darat Izza in Aleppo province on Tuesday, witnesses said, a day after two hospitals there were badly damaged.

 At Al Kinana Hospital, blown-out walls and dust-covered medical cables and supplies were strewn about the hospital after two staff were wounded on Monday, witnesses said.

-At talks in Moscow on Tuesday, Turkey told Russia its troops were ready to push the Moscow-backed Syrian forces from rebel-held areas if they did not pull back to behind a line of Turkish observation posts in Idlib province.
+Turkish and Russian officials held a second day of talks in Moscow with no apparent agreement on Idlib, where the latest push by Russian-backed Syrian government forces has killed several Turkish troops.

-“(The Turkish delegation) conveyed clearly that Turkey made the necessary military preparation to make sure the Syrian government withdraws to previous borders if they do not do retreat themselves,” Omer Celik, a spokesman for Turkey’s ruling AK Party, told reporters in Ankara.
+Russia said both sides restated their commitment to existing agreements aimed at reducing tension in Idlib.
+A statement did not mention Turkey’s demand for Syrian government forces to pull back.

-Turkey says it cannot cope with a new refugee influx which would swell the numbers of the 3.6 million Syrian refugees already stranded inside its borders.
+Turkey says it cannot cope with a new refugee influx in addition to the 3.6 million Syrian refugees already stranded inside its borders.

 Appearing on national television on Monday, Assad said the rapid military gains presaged the eventual defeat of the nine-year-old insurgency against him although it could still take time.
 The rebel factions include Turkish-backed rebels and jihadist militants.